 Derek Gee has been a key contributor to Canada’s rise in the men’s team pursuit.
 A career highlight came at the 2019 UCI Track World Championships where the team exceeded expectations by racing for the bronze medal against an experienced Danish squad, ultimately finishing fourth overall.
+In his Olympic debut at Tokyo 2020, Gee was a member of the men’s team pursuit that finished fifth for Canada’s best Olympic result in the event since 1932.
+He also raced with teammate Michael Foley in the Madison.

 As a young teenager, Gee had competed in both road and track cycling.
 He qualified for the 2013 Pan American Junior Championships in track cycling but was a year too young to compete.
 Disappointed not to be able to represent Canada, he decided to focus on road cycling, going on to compete in the junior division at the 2014 and 2015 UCI Road World Championships.